 Kirribilli

-From there, the riders took them through the back streets of Mosman, Cremorne, Neutral Bay, and into Kirribilli, to the Prime Minister‘s residence and Admiralty House.
+From there, the rider took them through the back streets of Mosman, Cremorne, Neutral Bay, and into Kirribilli, to the Prime Minister‘s residence and Admiralty House.
 Kirribilli House is the secondary official residence of the Prime Minister of Australia.

 Next door is Admiralty House.
 It is the Sydney residence of the Governor-General and one of the most historic and important residences on Sydney Harbour.
 The house – originally called ‘Wotonga’ – was built in the mid 1800’s.